spiceai/samples/sales-bi/README.md

 # Sales BI Dashboard

+Watch the [demo video](https://youtu.be/CTpctp6Sshg) that explains this sample or follow along with the steps below.

 ## Context

 This sample will show how to configure a BI dashboard (Apache Superset) to use Spice as the data source for sales data.
 The sales data is stored in a parquet file on Amazon S3.